openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 ### Downloadable Cartridges

-A downloadable V2 cart is a manifest that links to a source URL.
-The Docker manifest should be a superset of a dockerfile, which means that a user can specify a dockerfile as input to creating an app, and that dockerfile will become a downloadable cart for the app.
-When prepare happens for that gear, we can easily build their custom cartridge as a base layer, then run prepare on top of it.
-On subsequent builds, the base cartridge could be refreshed (via a different mechanism probably) which triggers a build.
+Downloadable cartridges will no longer exist as a distinct entity in v3.
+All cartridges consist of an arbitrary docker image plus a well defined set of scripts/manifest data.
+There is no need for a distinction between "system" and "downloaded" cartridges.

 ### Moving HAProxy out of Gears

 HAProxy within web gears complicates a number of processes.
-For Docker, we should investigate the creation and adoption of a routing layer to take edge traffic and route to gear groups based on endpoint data the broker has been made aware of.
-We will also investigate the ability to deploy HAProxy gears within the application as a separate gear group.
+For Docker, we will create a routing layer to take edge traffic and route to gear groups based on endpoint data the broker has been made aware of.

-At a routing level, a further topic of investigation is the separation of traffic into low-volume /high-rate-of-change frontends, and high-volume/low-rate-of-change frontends.
-Different technologies might be chosen for each which would allow new applications to go into the low-volume pool, and then moved into the high-volume pool via a DNS migration as an automated or administrative process.

 Specification
 -------------